dpukhkaiev/BRISE2/main-node/Resources/README.md

 **All specified here configurations are required.**

+- `General` - describes what configurations the target system uses.
+Value - `dictionary` with following key-value pairs.
+    - `isMinimizationExperiment` - `bool`.
+Minimization or maximization experiment
+    - `ConfigurationsPerIteration` - `int`.
+The number of configurations that will be measured simultaneously. **optional**

 - `DomainDescription` - describes what configurations the target system uses.
 Value - `dictionary` with following key-value pairs.
     - `FeatureNames` - `list of strings`.
 The names of configurations.
     - `DataFile` - `string`.
 Path to json file with all possible values of all configurations.